An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions: Introduction

 Our work is motivated by our collaboration on HeartSteps (\cite{klasnja_microrandomized_2015, dempsey2015randomised}).
 In the HeartSteps project, the second and third of three studies will involve the use of a online learning algorithm for constructing personalized policies; the algorithm presented here represents our first step in developing the learning algorithm.
-The goal of the HeartStepsproject is to reduce sedentary behavior and increase physical activity in individuals who have experienced a cardiac event and been in cardiac rehab.
+The goal of the HeartSteps project is to reduce sedentary behavior and increase physical activity in individuals who have experienced a cardiac event and been in cardiac rehab.
 The current version of HeartSteps involves data collection both via a smartphone as well as wristband sensor.
-A variety of sensor and self-report data is available at each time point, including step count, GPS location, weather, time and user calendar busyness.
+A variety of sensor and self-report data is available at each time point, including step count, GPS location, weather, time of the day, day of the week and user calendar busyness.
 The current version of HeartSteps can deliver a treatment (an activity suggestion) at any of 5 time points per day via an audible ping and a notification on the smartphone lock screen.

 This article is organized as follows.
 In Section \ref{form}, we formulate online learning of a policy for a given user as a contextual bandit problem and define what we mean by an optimal policy.
 Due to the concern that deterministic policies may habituate users to treatments, thereby causing them to ignore treatment, our definition of optimality is different from the ones found in most existing contextual bandit papers.
 In Section \ref{alg}, we present an actor-critic contextual bandit algorithm for learning the optimal policy.
-In Section \ref{theory}, we derive asymptotic theory on the consistency and asymptotic normality of the estimated optimal policy.
+In Section \ref{theory}, we derive consistency and asymptotic normality of the estimates produced by our algorithm.
+We also use these results to derive regret bounds for our algorithm.
 In Section \ref{numerical}, we present a comprehensive simulation study to investigate the performance of the actor-critic algorithm under various simulation settings including settings which violate the usual assumptions underpinning contextual bandit algorithms.